Members On The Move

 These Cruises continue even now.
 If you’d like to receive information about them, contact TCVCC members Andre Rayman (arayman@aol.com) or Sally Franklin (sfranklin_2000@yahoo.com).

-The Cruisers wasted no time getting on the road again in 2025, as they headed out on New Year’s Day for a cruise to the Jersey Diner in Tequesta!
+January 1st -The Cruisers wasted no time getting on the road again in 2026, as they cruised out on New Year’s Day to Key West…er, I mean the Key West Diner in Stuart!
 Check out the slide show below for a quick look at the first CRC of the new year.
 Then follow the link below the slider to see all the images of this day’s event from member Andre Rayman.

 You can view the many photos of their past cruise activities, as well as other non-club events, by CLICKING HERE.